How is the Trump administration deepening inequality?

 Tracking Trump’s actions so far in his second term and thinking about what comes next.

-President Trump has been in office for less than three months and already has signed more executive orders in his first 50 days than any president in recent history.
+President Trump has been in office for less than four months and already has signed more executive orders in his first 100 days than any president in recent history.
 Despite the flurry of executive action, little has been delivered for working Americans or U.S. interests.
 While everyday Americans are losing access to essential programs, facing job loss and skyrocketing prices on goods, billionaires are making great progress under the Trump-Musk administration.

-Oxfam’s experts examined the administration’s second term policy agenda, and here’s what you need to know about these inequality-increasing policies and their potential impact on all of our lives.
+Oxfam’s experts examined the administration’s second term agenda, and here’s what you need to know about these inequality-increasing policies and their potential impact on all of our lives.

 Humanitarian Aid